Undergraduate Courses (both IT and ICT courses)

 Prerequisites: LIS2780 Database Concepts

-Database analysis/management transcends a wide range of skills from data modeling, analysis, scripting, to understanding users, what they do, what they want, as well as statistical analysis and data mining–and, how the developer can meet all of those needs, and code the necessary solutions!
-This course examines relational database management systems using typical, commercial DBMS, including MySQL, MS SQL Server, Oracle, as well as an introduction to NOSQL (i.e., nonstructured data).
-Topics include data modeling, database design/implementation, forms and reports, as well as remote access to databases.
+Database analysis transcends a wide range of skills from basic modeling analysis to understanding users, what they do, as well as statistical analysis and data—mining.
+This course examines relational database management systems using a typical, commercial DBMS, such as Microsoft Access and/or MySQL and Oracle.
+Topics include data modeling, database design, implementation, forms and reports, and remote access to databases.

 The goal of this course is to provide students with an intermediate understanding of database design, implementation, and management concepts and techniques.